origamike/learn-rails/README.md

 # Learning Rails

 I'm making a Rails app and this is its README.
-Thank you for reading it despite it being incredibly boring.
+Thank you for reading it despite its being incredibly boring.

 ## Ruby version